texstudio-org/texstudio/utilities/manual/source/background.md

     `\verb{verbatimSymbol}#S` from latex-document.cwl in source code.
 -   `formula` or ends with `%formula`: The argument is always treated as if in math-mode.
 See chemformula.cwl for an example.
+-   ends with `%special`: special argument which relates to data defined via special definition, see classifier 's'.
+The database is the text before `%`.

 A %-suffix takes precedence over detection by name, i.e. an argument `file%text` will be treated as text not as file.